redox-os/book/src/why-a-new-os.md

 - True modularity

-You can modify/change many system components without a system restart, similar to but safer than some kernel modules and [livepatching](https://en.wikipedia.org/wiki/Kpatch).
+You can enable/disable/update most system components without a system restart, similar to but safer than some modules on monolithic kernels and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

 - Bug isolation

 Most system components run in user-space on a microkernel system.
-Because of this, bugs in most system components won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).
+Because of this some types of bugs in most system components won't [crash or damage the system or kernel](https://en.wikipedia.org/wiki/Kernel_panic).

 - Restartless design

 A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

-Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime of servers a lot.
+Since most of the system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.

 - Easy to develop and debug